somthdesign/wojciechrubas/README.md

 # About

 ## Hi 👋,
-My name is Wojciech R. i'm a newbie into creating a websites, before i got into creating websites i were graphic designer and Printer.
+My name is Wojciech R. i'm a newbie into creating and designing a websites, before i got into html,css etc. i were graphic Designer and Printer.
 This is one is my first publicy published portfolio.